 When looking at sheltered homeless by race or ethnicity, the majority (77 percent) identified as White in 2022, followed by 11 percent identifying as African American, and Native American, Asian and Multiple Races tied at 4 percent.
-Overall, while the proportion of the sheltered population identifying as African American declined from 15 percent to 11 percent from 2019 to 2022 the proportion identifying as Asian increased from 3 percent to 4 percent.
+Overall, while the proportion of the sheltered population identifying as African American declined from 15 percent to 11 percent from 2019 to 2022 the proportion identifying as White increased from 73 percent to 77 percent and the proportion identifying as Asian increased from 3 percent to 4 percent.